clecap/dante-wiki-production/README.md

 ## Installation

 ### For End Users
-1. **Terminal:** Open a terminal window to the machine where you want to install, using a user name having docker rights.
+1. **Terminal:** Open a terminal window to the machine where you want to install. <br>
+  Must use a user name having docker rights.
 2. **Shell:** Ensure that you are running `/bin/bash`.<br>
   Check the shell you are running with `echo $SHELL`.<br>
   If needed switch to the required shell by `/bin/bash`.